We may receive compensation when you click on links to products from our partners.

 Are watermarks ok?

-What it comes down to is a watermark means it’s good quality paper.
+What it comes down to is that a watermark means it’s good quality paper.

 Resume Paper Color